pypa/setuptools/docs/build_meta.rst

 specified by :pep:`517`, is to "tweak" ``setuptools.build_meta`` by using a :pep:`in-tree backend <517#in-tree-build-backends>`.

+.. tip:: Before implementing a *in-tree* backend, have a look on :pep:`PEP 508 <508#environment-markers>`.
+Most of the times, dependencies with **environment markers** are enough to differentiate operating systems and platforms.

 If you add the following configuration to your ``pyprojec.toml``: